aaronpeikert/bayes-prereg/abstract.md

 Drawing on Bayesian philosophy of science, we argue that preregistration should primarily aim to reduce uncertainty about the inferential procedure used to derive results.
 This approach provides a principled justification of preregistration, separating the procedure from the goal of ensuring strictly confirmatory research.
 We acknowledge that knowing the extent to which a study is exploratory is central, but certainty about the inferential procedure is a prerequisite for persuasive evidence.
-Last, we discuss the implications of these insights for the practice of preregistration.
+Finally, we discuss the implications of these insights for the practice of preregistration.